 - Updating patient electronic health records (EHR).

 As you can tell, Medical Assistants have a wide range of daily tasks and the job requires a diverse skill set.
-This skill set allows them to work in both the clinical side of the office as well as the administrative side.
+This allows them to work in both the clinical side of the office as well as the administrative side, making them a versatile member of the team.

 Schedule & Set-Up

-One of the core functions of most Medical Assistants will always be reviewing that day’s itinerary and preparing the rooms, equipment, charts, and more for the physicians.
-Based on the schedule, Medical Assistants are required to set up the equipment and the examination room for each patient.
-This includes paying close attention to rules and regulations about equipment, sterilization, and disinfection, ensuring that the exam table and equipment are clean and ready to be used on a new patient.
-Housekeeping like this is an important way to set the tone for new patients visiting your practice; this helps maximize the time that the patient is able to spend with the physician, as well as establishing a safe, predictable, clean environment for patients who may be visiting the office.
-Patients can often show signs of stress or discomfort just coming to a doctor’s office; by ensuring the practice is kept in order and the doctor has the tools and materials at their disposal to effectively care for a patient, Medical Assistants essentially keep the practice running as quickly and as efficiently as possible.
+One of the core responsibilities of a Medical Assistant is to review that day’s itinerary and prepare the rooms, equipment, charts, and more for the physicians.
+Based on the schedule, Medical Assistants are required to set up the examination room for each patient.
+This includes ensuring that the exam table and equipment are clean, sterilized, and ready to be used on a new patient.
+This helps maximize the time that the patient is able to spend with the physician, as well as establishing a safe, clean environment for patients visiting the office.
+Patients can often show signs of stress or discomfort just coming to a doctor’s office; by ensuring the practice is kept in order and the doctor has the tools and materials at their disposal to effectively care for a patient, Medical Assistants keep the practice running as quickly and as efficiently as possible.

 Taking Vitals

-Probably the one role that many commonly associate with a Medical Assistant is prepping the patient for the visit of the physician by performing typical tests and pertinent procedures.
-Medical assistants will help patients prepare for their appointment with the physician by taking vital signs and other measurements for doctors.
-Many Medical Assistants take blood pressure, temperature, height, weight, and more to note any irregularities that may prove to be integral insights for the physician.
-This initial screening goes straight onto the patient chart, allowing the Medical Assistant to be agile in moving from patient to patient while effectively preparing the physician to spend more time with their patient and get a comprehensive glimpse into their overall health.
+One role that many commonly associate with a Medical Assistant is prepping the patient for their visit with the physician by taking vital signs and other measurements.
+Medical Assistants take blood pressure, temperature, height, weight, and more to update patient history and note any irregularities.
+This initial screening goes straight onto the patient chart, preparing the physician with a glimpse into their overall health.

-In addition to having a firm understanding of what healthy vitals look like for different age groups and populations, Medical Assistants should be intimately familiar with medications, their side effects, and common health issues that may be affecting their patients.
+In addition to having a firm understanding of what healthy vitals look like for different age groups and populations, Medical Assistants should be familiar with medications, their side effects, and common health issues that may be affecting their patients.
 Doctors will often rely on Medical Assistants to collect information about any potential allergies the patient may have, current prescriptions, and basic information about medical history.
-This helps the doctor to get insight into their current state of health and saves time in diagnosis, but it also helps to set the expectations of the patient to better prepare them for the physician.
+This helps the doctor to get insight into their current state of health and saves time in diagnosis.

 Key Qualities of a Medical Assistant